Posted on July 01 2019

 We had great weather for a Mother's Day bratwurst picnic in the park with my lovely Mom ~

-May had a few hiccups though including a major car repair, Mickey having another ear infection and a severely burnt thumb that happened while I was making a bead and put me out of commission for spell.
-I'm happy to report that we are all better now. :)
+May had a few hiccups though including a major car repair, Mickey having another ear infection and a severely burnt thumb that happened while I was making a bead and put me out of commission for a spell.
+I'm happy to report that we, including the car, are all better now. :)

 May was also unseasonably cold so it took awhile for things to start to shape up around here, but eventually the trees flowered in a wonderful symphony of perfumes.

-While building the other cation, Chris made a wee raised bed for vegetables ~
+While building the other catio, Chris made a wee raised bed for vegetables ~

 It is so cute!
 We have radishes, beets, carrots, onions, hot peppers, a tomato and a bay leaf plant growing. 😊